saucelabs/sauce-docs/docs/ci/jenkins.md

 The following sections describe how to share information about your Sauce Labs tests in both the Sauce Labs site and your Jenkins dashboard.

 ### Capture Build Details

 Set the `SAUCE_BUILD_NAME` environment variable as the value of the `build` desired capability to set the Sauce build name at runtime.
-This enables you to access your test reports by build in the Sauce Labs dashboard and also view them on the Jenkins **Build Details** page.
+This enables you to access your test reports by build in Sauce Labs and view them on the Jenkins **Build Details** page.

 ```java title="Jave Build Capabilities Example"
 DesiredCapabilities capabilities = new DesiredCapabilities();